tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 organization:

 * The generic TE YANG data model 'ietf-te' contains device independent data and can be used to model data off a device (e.g. on a TE controller).
+When the model is used to manage a specific device, the model contains the TE Tunnels originating from the specific device.
+When the model is used to manage a TE controller, the 'tunnels' list contains all TE Tunnels and TE tunnel segments originating from device(s) that the TE controller manages.

-The device-specific TE data is defined in module 'ietf-te-device' as shown in {{figctrl}}.
+* The device-specific TE data is defined in module 'ietf-te-device' as shown in {{figctrl}}.
 * In general, minimal elements in the model are designated as "mandatory" to allow freedom to vendors to adapt the data model to their specific product